Macithemoose/Macithemoose/README.md

 - 👋 Hi, I’m @Macithemoose
 - 👀 I’m interested in ...saxophone!
 - 🌱 I’m currently learning ...
 Python, ML with PyTorch and Tensorflow
-- 💞️ I’m looking to collaborate on ...computational neuroscience research.
 - 📫 How to reach me .. @mksimmon@usc.edu

 <!---